Bolaven Plateau, ປະເທດລາວ - Things to Do in Bolaven Plateau

 Insider Tips

-Bring warm clothing as temperatures can drop significantly at night, especially during December and January when it can reach 10°C
+Bring warm clothes as temperatures can drop significantly at night, especially during cool season

 Explore Activities in Bolaven Plateau